 The Warrior Way

-We are excited that you son/daughter has chosen to participate in interscholastic sports at Little Rock Christian Academy.
+We are excited that your son/daughter has chosen to participate in interscholastic sports at Little Rock Christian Academy.
 Your son/daughter's involvement in sports will be a highlight of his/her school career.
 Your student will learn positive lessons while making memories that will last a lifetime.

-It is the desire of each coach to establish an excellent athletic program, but more importantly, it is our desire to develop student athletics into men and women of God.
+It is the desire of each coach to establish an excellent athletic program, but more importantly, it is our desire to develop student athletes into men and women of God.
 We call this training for a godly life the "Warrior Way."

 The athletic department will strive to accomplish its goals through the athletic philosophy and parent expectations while honoring Little Rock Christian's school mission and school goals.
-We ask that our coaches and parents work together to create the greatest experience for your student athletic.
+We ask that our coaches and parents work together to create the greatest experience for your student athletes.

 If you have questions about the expectations, please talk to your student's coach or call me.
 Thank you for partnering with us to make your student's experience through sports a positive one.